1 Introduction To Digital Literacies for Online Learning

 • … is an important 21st century skill for future employment

 To complete this activity, click “Open Today’s Daily Note” in your Obsidian vault and write your reflections.
+This is the start of your reflective learning journal that you will continue to add to throughout the course.

 • Style your text using Markdown codes.
 Click here for the basic Markdown syntax (n.d.).